 OpenCandy is an advertising application.

 OpenCandy is similar to Google AdSense, except it displays advertisements in installation program instead of websites.
 These advertisements promote another software packages.
 The advertisements are selected by providers of software being installed.
 When user installing a software (SIW) chooses to install promoted package, revenue is generated and shared between OpenCandy and software providers (SIW developers).

-OpenCandy is not a virus or malware.
-However, since it is responsible for displaying advertisements, it may be detected (and sometimes removed) by various anti-virus and other security scanning tools as Adware, a classification that broadly defines the term as any software package which automatically displays advertisements in any form in order to generate revenue.
-For example, the Microsoft Malware Protection Center (MMPC) detects the program as Adware:Win32/OpenCandy, a low level threat and so does McAfee.
+, a classification that broadly defines the term as any software package which automatically displays advertisements in any form in order to generate revenue.
+For example, the Microsoft Malware Protection Center (MMPC) detects the program as Adware:Win32/OpenCandy

 In response to this detection, OpenCandy has provided the following information:

 For another opinion, you may want to read: OpenCandy: A New Kind of Adware/Spyware